Writing in progress

 If we put every white cop in prison for looking at us wrong it will do nothing for us owning an African version of Wells Fargo or Walmart.
 And that is a real objective.
 All of this race debates lead to economic and cultural liberation, not shorter sentences for burglary, rape, and murder.

 And why is racism almost always articulated with our personal experiences with white people?
 Like “When white people see me they cross the road.”
 Or “there are no Black kids in these White schools”.
 What is wrong with this thinking is we forget the objectives of fighting racism should be deeper than this.
-White people crossing the road has never stopped Chinese or Indians for advancing in those societies.
+White people crossing the road have never stopped Chinese or Indians from advancing in those societies.
 They called Indians in the UK all manner of names, the Indians still run the supermarkets the Halal butcheries, the Indian restaurants, the post offices, on and on.
 Having African kids in an all-white school means nothing as we can have all African schools with world-class students.
 9)See Jason RileySo it sounds like ending racism for us African means an increase in Whites loving us.
 But African development does not care about that.
 We care about how many stores we own in our community not how comfortable we feel while shopping in a White-owned store.
 And failing this is why liberal whites feel no threat from groups like Black Lives Matters.

 So when you ask an oppressed man what does he want, he might answer by saying more bread.
 But a free man wants more than charity at the whims of his oppressor, he wants the skills to make his own bread.